chairemobilite/transition-docs/tutorial/README.md

 Now that all edits have been done, the data can be prepared for the calculations.
 To do so, you must save the data to cache for the routing engine (step 2 of the [refresh calculation data section](#refresh-calculation-data)) by clicking on the ![save data to routing cache](images/buttonSaveDataToCache.png).
 This will automatically restart the routing engine.

-You can now go to the `Routing` or `Accessibility maps` panels, select the first scenario that was created in [lesson 2](#lesson-2-prepare-imported-data-for-calculations) and calculate paths that should use the edited lines to see if the data has been properly updated.
+You can now go to the `Routing` or `Accessibility map` panels, select the first scenario that was created in [lesson 2](#lesson-2-prepare-imported-data-for-calculations) and calculate paths that should use the edited lines to see if the data has been properly updated.
 We see that the first route returned uses our extended metro line and the modified bus.

 ![Lesson 6: Routing with edited lines](images/lesson6_routingWithEditedLines.png)